-We recently went on a road trip to pick up my son at camp and I was able to observe something that I found extremely interesting.
-A woman walked in with her two children who were around the ages of five and seven.
+I remember a road trip a few years ago we were going to pick up our son at camp, I witnessed something extremely interesting.
+A woman walked into a gas station store with her two children who were around the ages of five and seven.
 The little girl was walking around the store with her mom and she asked, “Mommy, can we get some candy?”
-The mother looked at the little girl and said with incredulousness in her voice, “No, of course we aren’t going to get any candy!!”
-Then I saw her steering them toward the milk and saying, “Would you like a milk?”
-The response of the kids was nothing abnormal.
-They were completely okay with not getting any candy and seemed to be fine with the idea of having milk instead.
-I remember thinking to myself, wow!!!…..good for them and what a great mom!
-Unfortunately, my joy was short-lived!
-I ran into the bathroom and came out five minutes later and to my disappointment, that same woman was at the counter with an array of junk food, which included items like “bug juice” and donuts.
-Wait….WHAT????
-How could this have happened.
-I kept wondering what could have possibly happened in those five minutes to cause that woman to lose her sanity and crumble.
-Her kids weren’t throwing a fit, no one was forcing her to buy the stuff, so why did she just do a complete 180?
+The mom said no and I noticed her trying to steer them toward the milk and saying, “Would you like a milk?”
+The kids seemed completely okay with not getting any candy and seemed to be fine with the idea of having milk instead.
+I remember thinking to myself, wow!!…good for them!
+Unfortunately, the junk food ended up getting the best of them!
+I ran into the bathroom and came out five minutes later and to my surprise that same woman was at the counter with an array of yuck, which included items like “bug juice” and donuts.
+Wait….What?
+How could this have happened?
+I kept wondering what could have possibly happened in those five minutes that I was away?
 The answer is simple….addiction and corporate greed.

 A 2013 study regarding sugar addiction gained a lot of attention when it declared that Oreo cookies were shown to have the same effect on the brain as cocaine in lab rats.
-In fact, the study showed Oreos to be MORE addictive than cocaine or morphine.
-One really fun tidbit the study mentioned was that the lab rats also liked to eat the filling first just as we humans do.
-Hmmm.
-That’s interesting.
+In fact, the study showed Oreos to be MORE addictive than cocaine.
+One really fun tidbit discovered in the study was that the lab rats also liked to eat the filling first just as we humans do.
+Fascinating.
 The science behind the addiction to sugar, cocaine, or many other addictive substances is their effect on our body’s natural dopamine production.
 According to the study, “sugar hijacks the neural pathways of the brain associated with dopamine, making sugar-eaters more and more dependent.”
 Hence, the massive problem with obesity in our country.
 Let’s say NO to sugar!!!

 Things you can do to reduce triggers on a road trip: